WildernessLabs/Netduino_IP_Stacks/README.md

 One of the advantages of the Netduino.IP is the fact that it is written in C# and can be [debugged from within Visual Studio](Documentation/DebugProjects.md).

+## Building a Release

+Once debugged, any changes to the Netduino.IP code can be [built into the firmware](BuildingForFirmware) and deployed to the board.
+More information about building the firmware can be found in the [Netduino_SDK github repository](https://github.com/WildernessLabs/Netduino_SDK).

 ## License

 Copyright 2017-2018, Wilderness Labs Inc.